Walk-Sums, Continued Fractions and Unique Factorisation on Digraphs: Complexity of the prime factorisation

-It follows from these results that in order to determine the star-height of the factorized form of any walk ensemble on a bidirectional quiver $\G$, one must determine the existence of an Hamiltonian path on $\G$.
+It follows from these results that in order to determine the star-height of the factorised form of any walk set on an \sjt{undirected connected graph $\G$,} one must determine the existence of a Hamiltonian path on $\G$.
 Consequently, the problem of determining $h\big(W_{\G;\,\alpha\omega}\big)$ and $h\big(W_{\G;\,\alpha\alpha}\big)$ is NP-complete. \end{proof}

+Theorem \ref{StarHeighGraph} means that just determining the complexity of prime factorisations on ordinary graphs is already quite hard.
+This result may be considered unsurprising in view of the fact that prime factorisations are known to be difficult to obtain, e.g. in the case of integers.
+Here, however, the origin of the difficulty is different from that in the case of integer factorisation: it resides in factoring \emph{all} the sets of \emph{all} the walks between any two vertices of a connected graph or in computing the star-heights of the factorised forms.